DrBenedictPorkins/ansible-skeleton-project/readme.md

-# DevOps Ansible Project
+# Ansible Skeleton Project
-This repo houses the ansible project for the devops team.
+This is a skeleton project for creating new ansible projects.

 ## Pre-requisites